Vlad the Impaler: Imprisonment in Hungary

 Matthias Corvinus came to Transylvania in November 1462.
 The negotiations between Corvinus and Vlad lasted for weeks, but Corvinus did not want to wage war against the Ottoman Empire.
 At the king's order, his Czech mercenary commander, John Jiskra of Brandýs, captured Vlad near Rucăr in Wallachia.

 To provide an explanation for Vlad's imprisonment to Pope Pius II and the Venetians (who had sent money to finance a campaign against the Ottoman Empire), Corvinus presented three letters, allegedly written by Vlad on 7 November 1462, to Mehmed II, Mahmud Pasha, and Stephen of Moldavia.
 According to the letters, Vlad offered to join his forces with the sultan's army against Hungary if the sultan restored him to his throne.
 Most historians agree that the documents were forged to give grounds for Vlad's imprisonment.
 Corvinus's court historian, Antonio Bonfini, admitted that the reason for Vlad's imprisonment was never clarified.
 Florescu writes, "[T]he style of writing, the rhetoric of meek submission (hardly compatible with what we know of Dracula's character), clumsy wording, and poor Latin" are all evidence that the letters could not be written on Vlad's order.
 He associates the author of the forgery with a Saxon priest of Brașov.

 Vlad was first imprisoned "in the city of Belgrade" (now Alba Iulia in Romania), according to Chalkokondyles.
-Before long, he was taken to Visegrád, where he was held for fourteen years.
+Before long, he was taken to Visegrád, where he was held for 14 years.
 No documents referring to Vlad between 1462 and 1475 have been preserved.
-In the summer of 1475, Stephen III of Moldavia sent his envoys to Matthias Corvinus, asking him to send Vlad to Wallachia against Basarab Laiotă, who had submitted himself to the Ottomans.
+In mid-1475, Stephen III of Moldavia sent his envoys to Matthias Corvinus, asking him to send Vlad to Wallachia against Basarab Laiotă, who had submitted himself to the Ottomans.
 Stephen wanted to secure Wallachia for a ruler who had been an enemy of the Ottoman Empire, because "the Wallachians [were] like the Turks" to the Moldavians, according to his letter.
 According to the Slavic stories about Vlad, he was only released after he converted to Catholicism.